woowu/mte-service/README.md

 # MTE Service

-A backend REST service providing access to a MTE for controlling and polling.
+A backend REST service providing access to a Meter Test Equipment (MTE) for control and polling.